Site icon Our Breathing Planet

 Hellbender Salamander Physical Description

-The remarkable Hellbender Salamander is an impressive creature that garners a great deal of attention from those who encounter it.
+The remarkable Hellbender Salamander constitutes an impressive creature that garners a great deal of attention from those individuals who encounter it.
 Few people find salamanders visually appealing, per se, so most of that interest stems from the sheer physical size of the amazing animal.

-In that respect, it separates itself from many species, though.
-That’s due to the fact that it displays virtually no outwardly detectable degree of the physiological characteristic of sexual dimorphism.
-This makes distinguishing the sexes at a glance quite difficult.
+In that respect, this natural wonder separates itself from many species, though.
+That’s due to the fact that it displays virtually no outwardly detectable degree of the physiological characteristic called sexual dimorphism.
+This makes distinguishing the two sexes at a glance extremely difficult.

 Individuals of both genders of the amazing species therefore achieve the same basic dimensions.
-In terms of body and tail length, this varies significantly between specimens, however.
-On average, this specific measurement ranges from roughly 12 – 29 in (30 – 74 cm).
+In terms of both its body and tail length, this varies quite significantly between specimens, however.
+On average, though, this specific measurement ranges from roughly 12 – 29 in (30 – 74 cm).

-The mass of the highly unusual amphibian likewise varies accordingly, regardless of gender.
-For most individuals, though, this typically ranges from somewhere between 3.3 – 5.5 lbs (1.5 – 2.5 kg).
-Exceptional specimens of both sexes nonetheless do occur occasionally.
+The mass of the highly unusual amphibian likewise varies accordingly, completely regardless of gender.
+For most observed individuals, though, this typically ranges from somewhere between 3.3 – 5.5 lbs (1.5 – 2.5 kg).
+Nonetheless, exceptional specimens of both sexes do occasionally occur.

-It also has a flattened head, and the slimy skin common to its kindred.
+It additionally evolved a flattened head, and the notably slimy skin common to its kindred.
 Meanwhile, the legs of the animal develop as relatively short.
 The front feet display four toes each, while the rear legs have five toes each.
 While adults have working lungs, they also retain gill slits.

 Source: https://tinyurl.com/mr3zesnr Photo: Brian Gratwicke CCL: https://tinyurl.com/22y23f9m